open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

   `remediationActionOverride`.

 ### Sub filtering option in PlacementBinding
-The `remediationActionOverride.subFilter` field allows users to control what clusters can be selected for a remediationActionOverride.
-This field is a boolean with valid values of `remediationActionOverride.subFilter: [false|true]`.
+The `subFilter` field allows users to control what clusters can be considered when evaluating this PlacementBinding.
+This field is a boolean with valid values of `subFilter: [false|true]`.
 To preserve the existing semantics of multiple placement bindings attached to a single policy this option defaults to `false`.

-The behavior of the `remediationActionOverride` when the `subFilter` is `true` is:
+The behavior of a PlacementBinding with `subFilter: true` is:

-+ For the bound Policy or PolicySet, only clusters selected by another PlacementBinding where `subFilter` is false will be considered for `remediationAction` override.
++ For the bound Policy or PolicySet, only clusters selected by another PlacementBinding where `subFilter` is false will be considered for binding by this PlacementBinding.
+In other words, a PlacementBinding with `subFilter: true` will not bind any additional clusters to the policy.

+The behavior of a PlacementBinding with `subFilter: false` is unchanged from the current PlacementBinding behavior.

+Including the `subFilter` at the top level of the CR allows for additional override actions or transformations of the bound policy in the future to make use of the same subFiltering functionality.

+When `subFilter` is combined with the `remediationActionOverride` the behavior is:

++ A PlacementBinding without `remediationActionOverride.remediationAction` and with `subFilter:false` (which are the defaults for both) behaves exactly as it does without this enhancement.
++ A PlacementBinding without `remediationActionOverride.remediationAction` and with `subFilter:true` is effectively a "no-op".
+No additional clusters are bound.
+No override is performed.
++ A PlacementBinding with `remediationActionOverride.remediationAction: enforce` and with `subFilter:false` will override the remediationAction of all policies bound by this PlacementBinding.
-  + A cluster must be bound by both this `subFilter: true` binding _and_ at least one `subFilter: false` PlacementBinding for the override to be applied.
++ A PlacementBinding with `remediationActionOverride.remediationAction: enforce` and with `subFilter:true` will override the remediationAction of any policies bound by both this PlacementBinding _and_ at least one `subFilter: false` PlacementBinding.

 The subFilter option is specified to allow a user to ensure that a single PlacementBinding can be used to define the set of potentially